 No. If you want a sweeter flavor in your meat, choose a marinade with honey or maple syrup.
 Remember that these natural sweeteners will cook and create a glaze on your chicken!

 What to put in a marinade for chicken?

 As you can see from this post, you have lots of options!
 As long as you follow the formula for chicken marinades, and include fat, acid, salt, and flavor, you’ll be able to come up with all sorts of combinations.

 Other Chicken Recipes

-Looking for other ways to jazz up your chicken?
+Are you looking for other ways to jazz up your chicken?
 Try these recipes!

 - Instant Pot BBQ Chicken

 - Sweet and Sticky Chicken

 - Kung Pao Chicken with Vegetables